Tracksuit: Fashion history

+A descendant of the tracksuit, the shell suit, which arrived in the late 1980s, became popular with the hip-hop and breakdancing scene of the era.
+They were manufactured from a mix of cellulose triacetate and polyester making them shiny on the outside, with distinctive combinations of colours.

 In the late 1990s, tracksuits made a comeback in mainstream fashion for both men and women.
 They returned to the fabrics of the 1970s, most notably polyester.
-The trend continued into the 2000s, where velour made a comeback, by the likes of Juicy Couture and other brands.
+The trend continued into the 2000s, when velour made a comeback, by the likes of Juicy Couture and other brands.
 This continued for most of the decade.
 Tracksuits briefly went out of fashion in the late 2000s, resurfacing in the 2010s with "athleisure" trends.

 Beginning in the early-2000s, tracksuits have been associated with grime music in the UK and its related culture.
 This has led to the style of clothing being associated in the mainstream media with the country's gang culture, however grime musicians such as Stormzy have openly disassociated from them.

 Since 2006, prominent fashion designers have been asked to design tracksuits for the athletes of various Olympic teams, usually all the athletes representing one country.
 For example, designer Ralph Lauren created the USA uniforms for the 2010 Winter Olympic Games opening ceremony.
 The sportswear company Adidas hired Stella McCartney to be the Creative Director for the 2012 GB Olympic Games (by Adidas)—the first time in the history of the games that a leading fashion designer has designed the apparel for a particular country’s team across all competitions for both the Olympic and the Paralympic Games.